CiscoDevNet/intersight-powershell/docs/Set-IntersightLicenseCustomerOp.md

 ```

 ### -ActiveAdmin
-The license administrative state.\nSet this property to &apos;true&apos; to activate the license entitlements.
+The license administrative state.\nSet this property to &amp;apos;true&amp;apos; to activate the license entitlements.

 ```yaml
 Type: bool